• Skip to Content

 • Program Outcomes

-The goal of the PhD program at the Johns Hopkins School of Nursing is to prepare the leaders in nursing science development.
-Graduates will be prepared for careers as nurse scholars to conduct research that advances the discipline of nursing, health, and health care quality.
-The school offers an individualized program in selected areas of research congruent with student’s area of interest and the expertise of the research faculty.
-A key feature of the program is an intensive mentored research experience with an active investigator who has an established program of funded research.
+The goal of the PhD program at the Johns Hopkins School of Nursing is to prepare leaders in nursing science development.
+Graduates will be prepared to conduct research that advances the discipline of nursing, health, and health care quality.
+The school offers an individualized program in selected areas of research congruent with student’s area of interest and the expertise of research faculty.
+A key feature of the program are intensive mentored research experiences with active investigators who have established programs of funded research.
 In addition to the diverse research interests of the School of Nursing faculty, students have access to the entire Johns Hopkins University, which fosters interdisciplinary and international research projects.

 Doctor of Nursing Practice (DNP) to Philosophy in Nursing (PhD) Pathway